 - It’s easy to avoid writing faux pas with Grammarly’s plagiarism checker.
 This functionality is especially useful for students and speech writers.
 Sadly, the free version lacks this feature.

 - Grammarly has a plug-in that allows you to utilize its features while composing in Word.
 The combination of both offers the best of all tools available.

 - The most notable exclusions are smartphones and mobile apps, and browsers besides Chrome.
 However, Chrome is perfect for most tasks and is the most used browser on Earth.

-Can I continually have my grammar checked writing online?
+Can I continually have my grammar checked for content writing online?

 Should you try Grammarly?